quakelive-server-standards/quakelive-server-standards/configs/README.md

 No evolutions yet.

-### id Software originals

-The directory `_id` contains the original `server.cfg` along with the original `server_readme.txt`.

-## Participe
+## Evolve Quake Live

-### Contributing your `server.cfg`
+### Contributing an evolved `server.cfg`

-Suppose you found a value for a technical cvar which helps running Quake Live servers more stable.
-You added it to your own `server.cfg`, which you have based on one of config files either in `configs/standard` or `configs/evolved`.
-Now you want to contribute that file back to the Quake Live Server Standards repository.
-Do the following steps.
+Once you started adding cvars to your [`_myservers/autoexec.cfg`](https://github.com/quakelive-server-standards/quakelive-server-standards/tree/master/_myservers#autoexeccfg) it is possible that you find settings which help to improve the Quake Live experience for the players.
+If they fit into the category, appliecable to any Quake Live server instance disregarding the game type, create your own `server.cfg` and put your cvars into it.
+Before you start with an empty file, base your file  either on the [`standard`](https://github.com/quakelive-server-standards/quakelive-server-standards/tree/master/configs/standard) or on one of the [`evolutions`](https://github.com/quakelive-server-standards/quakelive-server-standards/tree/master/configs/evolved).
+In fact, this is a must.
+Evolved `server.cfg` files which do not base on an existing one will not be accepted.

+Here are the instructions on how to contribute your file.

-1. Create a fresh clone of the official Quake Live Server Standards Git repository.
+1. Use a fresh unaltered clone of the official Quake Live Server Standards Git repository.
 2. Create a new directory inside the `configs/evolved` directory.
 Name it as you like.
 3. Put your `server.cfg` file into it.
 4. Create a README.md file like the one in [`configs/evolved/_example/README.md`](https://github.com/quakelive-server-standards/quakelive-server-standards/blob/master/configs/evolved/_example/README.md).